57+ Incredible Smartphone Addiction Statistics for 2024

 That’s right, almost three-quarters of people in romantic relationships dedicate more time to their phone than their partners.
 52% say they spend three to four hours more with their phone than with their partner.

-12% of smartphone users have interrupted intimacy to check their phone (Sell Cell)
+Around 1 in 8 smartphone users have interrupted intimacy to check their phone (Sell Cell)

 Smartphone addiction can affect all areas of life—even romance.
 One in ten users admit to checking their phones during intimate moments with their partners.
-That might be a reason why 18% of users in a relationship have established “no phone zones”, or areas of the house where smartphones are off-limits.
+That might be a reason why 18% of users in a relationship have established “no phone zones” or areas of the house where smartphones are off-limits.

 Most people would rather spend time on their phone than with their partner (Sell Cell)